dov/dcmpandas/README.md

     172  48862740      84.462883
     175  48862726      87.462883
     178  48862712      90.462883

     In [8]: dp.view(s2.Filename)
-    >>> Opens up an external viewer and shows image in slice location In [9]: tags.SeriesDescription
+    >>> Opens up an external viewer and shows image in slice location (currently only works if the file ends with the .dcm extension)
+    In [9]: tags.SeriesDescription

 # Image viewing